oguzhantasimaz/file_server/README.md

 ### Design

 This project runs on [FileServer](https://pkg.go.dev/net/http#example-FileServer).
-FileServer read files chunk by chunk with concurreny methods to find character "a".
+FileServer read files chunk by chunk with concurrency methods to find character "a".

 ### Status